natejms/ampersand/README.md

 ## Configuration

-Every Ampersand site comes with a file named `_config.json` (incase you were wondering, this `_config.json` file is how Ampersand recognizes a directory as an Ampersand site).
+Every Ampersand site comes with a file named `_config.json` (in case you were wondering, this `_config.json` file is how Ampersand recognizes a directory as an Ampersand site).
 This file comes with some basic configurations that you can change at any time.
 By default, it should look something like this: